 Long-term IT partnership enables real-time visibility

-Warburtons has worked with Paragon for more than 10 years, developing the way it uses the system to meet changing business requirements.
+Warburtons has worked with Paragon for more than 10 years, developing the way it uses the multi drop route planning system to meet changing business requirements.
 Now, by adding Route Execution linked to Navman Wireless M-Nav 760 two-way messaging, job dispatch and navigation terminals, the company has been able to revolutionise its distribution processes.
 The enhancement to the system also provides visibility of driver activity and accurate data to show on-time delivery performance together with any deviations from the plan.

 “With Paragon Route Execution providing live vehicle and driver activity from the tracking system, we are able to use a fact-based approach to planning deliveries.
 One of the reasons Warburtons chose the Navman Wireless system was its ability to fully integrate with Paragon’s Route Execution software package.
 The link between the systems is seamless and it gives us full visibility of what is actually happening on the road.
 We can see when a vehicle arrives at a delivery, how long the call took and when it left.
 We now have visibility of our customer service performance immediately, whereas previously we had a 12-hour delay in getting feedback from the drivers when we used manual reporting.
 This also helps us to proactively manage the fleet, and the drivers have widely accepted the system,” said Norton.

 Scott Hutchins, Vice President of Sales, Navman Wireless UK, said, “With a high profile brand such as Warburtons it is vital that their distribution systems operate optimally.
 Thanks to the vehicle routing software from Paragon and our vehicle tracking technology, Warburtons has developed processes within distribution that help to provide high levels of customer service.”